 Mystical garland of light and flowers,

-You are queen of my thoughts,
+You are the queen of my thoughts,

-You are the splendour of my life.
+You are the splendor of my life.

 I want to give you back your beautiful sky,